Rickydiaz30/switchai-backend/README.md

 1. Client submits railcar data
 2. Railcar is stored in MongoDB
-3. Track data exists with:
-    - capacity (length in feet)
-    - allowed destinations
-    - availability status
-4. Client requests a prediction using `railcarId`
+3. Client requests prediction using railcarId (path variable)
+4. Backend builds a PredictionRequest DTO (destination, length)
 5. Spring Boot calls the ML service
 6. ML returns a recommended track
 7. Backend evaluates all tracks and filters **valid tracks** based on: